MycroftPhoenix/mycroft-core/README.md

 [![Join chat](https://img.shields.io/badge/Mattermost-join_chat-brightgreen.svg)](https://chat.mycroft.ai)

 # Mycroft Phoenix
-The goal is to bring Mycroft to other platforms like Windows and Mac.

 "This version requires Python 3.8.
 We will endeavor to make improvements to support newer versions of Python once the project has reached a more advanced stage of development."